 - i.
-Each patient must have an identifiable, appropriately-credentialed and privileged attending physician (or licensed independent practitioner as specified by the applicable Review Committee) who is ultimately responsible and accountable for the patient's care. - a) This information must be available to residents, faculty members, other members of the health care team, and patients. - b) Residents and faculty members must inform each patient of their respective roles in that patients care when providing direct patient care. - b.
+Each patient must have an identifiable, appropriately-credentialed and privileged attending physician (or licensed independent practitioner as specified by the applicable Review Committee) who is responsible and accountable for the patient's care. - a) This information must be available to residents, faculty members, other members of the health care team, and patients. - b) Residents and faculty members must inform each patient of their respective roles in that patients care when providing direct patient care. - b.
 Supervision may be exercised through a variety of methods.
 For many aspects of patient care, the supervising physician may be a more advanced resident or fellow.
 Other portions of care provided by the resident can be adequately supervised by the immediate availability of the supervising faculty member, fellow, or senior resident physician, either on site, or by means of telephonic and/or electronic modalities.
 Some activities require the physical presence of the supervising faculty member.
 In some circumstances, supervision may include post-hoc review of resident-delivered care with feedback. - i.
 The program must demonstrate that the appropriate level of supervision in place for all residents is based on each resident's level of training and ability, as well as patient complexity and acuity.
-Supervision may be exercised through a variety of methods, as appropriate to the situation. - a) Residents will not be allowed to approve images for image guided radiation therapy without direct supervision of a resident with these privileges or a faculty member until they are deemed competent and granted this privilege by the Program Director.
-The faculty members are ultimately responsible for approval of all images obtained to guide radiation therapy. - b) Residents will not be allowed to insert or remove brachytherapy sources without direct supervision of a resident with these privileges or a faculty member until they are deemed competent and granted this privilege by the Director of Brachytherapy or Program Director. - c.
+Supervision may be exercised through a variety of methods, as appropriate to the situation. - ii.
+The program must define when physical presence of a supervising physician is required. - a) Residents will not be allowed to approve images for image guided radiation therapy without direct supervision of a resident with these privileges or a faculty member until they are deemed competent and granted this privilege by the Program Director.
+The faculty members are ultimately responsible for approval of all images obtained to guide radiation therapy. - c.
 Levels of Supervision

-To promote oversight of resident supervision while providing for graded authority and responsibility, the program must use the following classification of supervision:
+To promote appropriate resident supervision while providing for graded authority and responsibility, the program must use the following classification of supervision: